SEO Code Errors are like holes in a bucket

 The Problem of SEO Code Errors

-A person/business invests in a website to help bring people to their product or service.
-The website is like a bucket that carries the water, i.e. web visitor, to the main point of the site.
-When a website has code errors, these are like holes.
+Assuming a person/business invests in a website to help bring potential clients to their site, i.e., people already looking for the product, service, or solutions the business provides.
+The website is like a bucket that carries the water, i.e., web visitors, to the site's main point.
+When a website has code errors, these are like holes, as web visitors fall out of the bucket.

 When a website has code errors: